Letting Go (novel)

-Letting Go (1962) is the first full-length novel written by Philip Roth and is set in the 1950s.
+Letting Go is a 1962 novel by American author Philip Roth, marking his debut into full-length fiction following the success of his novella collection Goodbye, Columbus (1959).
+Set in the 1950s, the novel explores the emotional and intellectual struggles of Gabe Wallach, a graduate student in literature, as he navigates relationships, ambition, and moral dilemmas in postwar America.
+Through its depiction of academic life, romantic entanglements, and interfaith tensions, Letting Go engages with the social constraints and cultural expectations of the Eisenhower era, particularly around class, religion, and sexuality.
+Roth employs a dual narrative mode—alternating between first-person and omniscient perspectives—to highlight the limits of self-understanding and the complexities of interpersonal perception.
+The novel was highly praised by fellow writers, Orville Prescott and Elizabeth Hardwick.
+Letting Go has often been retrospectively overshadowed by Roth’s later fiction, especially Portnoy’s Complaint (1969), which critics have hailed as a defining moment in his early career.

 Plot summary

 Gabe Wallach is a graduate student in literature at the University of Iowa and an ardent admirer of Henry James.
 Fearing that the intellectual demands of a life in literature might leave him cloistered, Gabe seeks solace in what he thinks of as "the world of feeling".
 Following the death of his mother at the opening of the novel, Gabe befriends his fellow graduate student Paul Herz.

 The novel Letting Go is divided into seven (7) sections: